 Harness: The full body harness is a belt system designed to distribute the impact energy of a fall over the shoulders, thighs and buttocks.
 A properly designed harness will permit prolonged worker suspension after a fall without restricting blood flow, which may cause internal injuries.
 Rescue is also aided because of the upright positioning of the worker.

-Lanyards: Personal fall-arrest systems used on scaffolds should be attached by a lanyard to a vertical lifeline, horizontal lifeline, or structural member that will hold at least 5,000 pounds.
+Lanyards.
+Personal fall-arrest systems used on scaffolds should be attached by a lanyard to a vertical lifeline, horizontal lifeline, or structural member that will hold at least 5,000 pounds.
 A lanyard connects the safety harness to the rope grab on the lifeline.
 Materials should be made of 5⁄8-inch nylon rope or nylon webbing.
 Lanyards should be kept as short as possible to limit fall distance or rigged such that an employee can never free fall more than 6 feet.
-A competent person should decide the most appropriate connection.